 In fact, 84 percent of all respondents and 91 percent of European Union respondents said they expect GDPR to improve their data governance.
 Sixty-eight percent of respondents also anticipate that GDPR will increase trust between them and their customers.
-Improved personal data quality, enhanced organizational image, and a move toward a data-driven organization were additional benefits organizations expect to gain by GDPR compliance.
+Improved personal data quality, enhanced the organizational image, and a move toward a data-driven organization was additional benefits organizations expect to gain by GDPR compliance.

 Additional highlights from the survey include: